Cleaning, Prep, Machining and Assembly

 Many British engines have cam bearings in the block.
 Replace them.
 A new set isn’t expensive.
 I prefer the fullcircle cam bearings and not the split type, and the machine shop has the special tools and knowledge to do it right.
 Bring in the camshaft you are using to insure it fits with the new cam bearings.
 Sometimes honing is necessary to get the proper fit.

-The machine shop should magnaflux your crankshaft to rule out any cracks.
+The car service shop should magnaflux your crankshaft to rule out any cracks.
 Magnafluxing typically involves applying a fluid, or powder to the crankshaft, then viewing it under a black light.
 The magnaflux chemicals help the machinist detect cracks.
 It takes a trained eye to do this procedure.

 The crankshaft needs to be measured for wear and sizing.
 If your crankshaft is out of spec and has to be reground, there are several under-sizes of crankshaft bearings available.